-Higher National Diploma (HND) Engineering (Two Pathways) 2022 entry
+Higher National Diploma (HND) Engineering (Two Pathways)

-This course has two available specialist pathways:
+This is a Institute of Technology programme and has two available specialist pathways:

 With excellent facilities and industry experienced tutors, studying HNC/HND Engineering at York College will help you develop the skills, knowledge and behaviours needed to meet the demands of employers in a rapidly evolving engineering sector; helping you adapt to a constantly changing world.